eli-oat/tilde.el/README.md

+🚨🚨🚨 This Branch Breaks the Key Bindings! 🚨🚨🚨

+Experimenting with normal emacs key chords instead of vi key bindings.

 # User Manual

 This started as a bare-bones setup for noodling on [tilde.town](https://tilde.town), but has since become my go-to setup for all things emacs.
 Evil, sort of like a really tiny [spacemacs](http://spacemacs.org/).